 However, dog grooming is not really one of these professions.

 In order to really learn how to groom a dog professionally (and safely!), you need to practice and log hours of hands-on training.
 Only by actually working on dogs can you fully understand the ins-and-outs of grooming, how to work with different dog breeds, and master technical skills.
 You’ll be spending your days as a groomer facing different situations and dealing with new dogs.
 So this is the time to really develop your skills and gain confidence.

-Use every free moment you can to work on different breeds, and don’t be afraid to offer your grooming services to friends and family with pets – you’d be surprised at how willing pet owners are to help you train and learn!
+Use every free moment you can to work on different breeds, and don’t be afraid to approach your friends and family with pets – you’d be surprised at how willing pet owners are to help you train and learn!

 5. Get your certification

 We mentioned earlier how important a dog groomer certification is, but we really can’t stress this enough!
-Getting certified as a professional dog groomer shows that you can capably groom dogs.
-But it also demonstrates that you possess professional training and that you were able to succeed at a grooming course.
+Getting certified as a professional dog groomer not only shows that you can capably groom dogs, but it also demonstrates that you possess professional training and that you graduated successfully from your grooming classes.
 Never underestimate how a dog grooming certificate will look to potential clients and employers – it’s a huge deal, and will allow everyone you meet to be confident in your abilities, including yourself!

 Completing a course is no easy feat!
-But do everything you can to stay on track of your assignments and get that hands-on experience!
-Don’t lose sight of those goals you set for yourself at the very beginning.
+Don’t lose sight of the goals you set for yourself at the very beginning.
 This will all pay off when you have your certification in hand and are ready to put your skills to use in the real world!

 6. Start your dog grooming career